instancer-kirik/bonify/README.md

 # bonify
-add bones to objects in blender, with auto weighting and parent finding
+add bones to objects in blender, with auto weighting and parent finding, also you can manually select parent